shashwatah/mastak/README.md

 ## Types

 There are 3 types/interfaces that a user has to take into account when using Mastak, i.e. `Request`, `CacheInput` & `CacheUnit`.<br>
-`Request` & `CacheInput` define the format of input that is expected from the user while `CacheUnit` defines the format in which an API and its value is stored with the cache.
+`Request` & `CacheInput` define the format of input that is expected from the user while `CacheUnit` defines the format in which an API and its value is stored within the cache.

 ### Request